marcusbianchi/credit_analysis/README.md

 ### Database
 Since all the tecnology implement will be AWS based DynamoDB will be used to implement this part.
 Since all the data is JSON based and the queries wil be mainly on non-nested jsons and using ID the solution will be able to handle the requests.

-## Local Deployment Procedure with Docker
+## Deployment Procedure with Docker

 You will need an AWS account with:
 - DynamoDB Table Configured